 -Highly Polar Compounds Flow Quickly

-Water and oil do not mix.
-This is because they have very different properties.
-This difference in properties is used in chromatography.
+Water and oil do not mix with each other.
+This is because their properties are completely different.
+This difference in properties is utilized in chromatography.

-When using an ODS column, the more hydrophobic a compound is, the more it will interact with the stationary phase.
-Highly hydrophobic materials attract each other, so the more hydrophobic (less polar) a material is, the more it will be adsorbed onto the ODS column.
+When using an ODS column, the more hydrophobic a compound is, the more it interacts with the stationary phase.
+Since substances with high hydrophobicity attract each other, substances with high hydrophobicity (low polarity) are more likely to be adsorbed on the ODS column.

-On the other hand, highly polar and water-soluble compounds are less likely to be absorbed by the stationary phase.
+On the other hand, highly polar and water-soluble compounds are less likely to be adsorbed by the stationary phase.
 They do not interact with the stationary phase and pass quickly through the column.
-Flushing the solvent will allow the compounds to emerge from the end of the column at an early stage.
+By flowing solvent, the compounds will come out of the end of the column early.

 Depending on how fat-soluble the compound is, the speed at which it moves through the ODS column will vary.
-Reversed-phase chromatography is the way to focus on those high polarities and high lipid solubility.
+Reversed-phase chromatography focuses on the degree of polarity and fat solubility.